 PwC surveyed more than 3,600 professional women aged 28 to 40 years old to explore their career development experiences and aspirations.
 The survey polled respondents from employers across 27 industry sectors and from more than 60 countries worldwide.
 While 82 percent of the women surveyed said they felt confident about their ability to fulfill their career aspirations and 73 percent said they're indeed actively seeking career advancement opportunities, according to Business Review, 42 percent admitted to feeling nervous about the impact starting a family could have on their careers.
 The most significant finding, however, was perhaps that 48 percent of new mothers felt overlooked for promotions and special projects upon their return to work, which would justify why so many women are nervous to have kids.

 The findings from the study, titled "Time to Talk: What Has to Change for Women at Work," aren't all that surprising.
-We already know that more women are starting families compared to 10 years ago, but they're waiting longer to have babies, according to a new analysis of U.S. Census Data from the Pew Research Center.
+It's fairly common knowledge that more women are starting families when compared to a decade ago, but it turns out, they're actually waiting longer to have babies, according to a new analysis of U.S. Census Data from the Pew Research Center.
 The analysis found that, at the end of their childbearing years, the share of U.S. women who have ever given birth was higher in 2016 than it was a decade prior.
 But the research shows that they're certainly holding off a bit longer largely due to career opportunities.

-And previous research from a Healthline State of Fertility Report from 2017 found that more than half of millennial women and men are delaying parenthood for career security and financial reasons.
+In addition to these studies, a Healthline State of Fertility Report from 2017 found that career security and financial reasons are causing more than half of millennial women and men to delay parenthood.
 In fact, not only are more women working than ever before, but more women are working past the age of retirement than ever before, too, according to TIME.

 What is surprising, however, is that women don't necessarily trust what their employers are feeding them about career advancement and promotion opportunities, according to Business Review.
 While CEOs evidently recognize how crucial it is to be transparent about their diversity and inclusion programs to build trust, their messages are too often falling short.
 That's why 58 percent of women in the study identified greater transparency as the critical step employers can take — this means open conversations between employers and employees about expectations and paths to success.